-A lot of the lessons of Bruce Lee can be boiled down to presence.
-He lived in the moment, and it’s these moments that still take our breath away.
-The agony of seeing a day go, and the rejoice that is encompassed with the birth of a new one and everything in between is all the reason to enjoy the here and now.
-How can you enjoy the sun of today, if you are still getting soaked from the rain from yesterday?
+Bruce Lee’s lessons can be boiled down to presence.
+The agony of seeing a day go and the beauty that is brought on by the birth of a new one and everything in between is all the reason to enjoy the here and now.
+How can you enjoy the sun of today if you are still getting soaked from the rain from yesterday?

-Check out this short clip from an Interview on Bruce Lee.
-I loved when he said, “Running water never grows stale, so you gotta keep on flowing.”
+Check out this short clip from an interview with Bruce Lee.
+“Running water never grows stale, so you gotta keep on flowing.”

 Click the play arrow below to listen to the audio version of this post: